Wouter-Bekker-AI/CtrlSpeak/docs/user_flow.md

 1. **Mode lookup** – The cached `settings["mode"]` value is inspected.
 If it is already `"client"` or `"client_server"`, no prompt is shown.
 Otherwise, setup continues.【F:main.py†L69-L72】【F:utils/gui.py†L712-L738】
 2. **Client-only builds** – If the binary was produced with the client-only flag, CtrlSpeak silently forces `mode="client"`, stores it, and proceeds without showing UI.【F:utils/gui.py†L740-L759】
 3. **Mode selection dialog** – The user is shown a themed window with two cards: “Client + Server” (primary action) and “Client Only”.
-Choosing either persists the selection.
-Closing the dialog aborts setup and exits CtrlSpeak until the user reruns it.【F:utils/gui.py†L533-L704】
+The client-only card exposes a manual `host[:port]` entry, discovery-backed server list, and **Refresh servers** action so the user can target a specific endpoint before committing to client mode.【F:utils/gui.py†L639-L859】【F:utils/gui.py†L912-L970】
 4. **Server prerequisites check** – If the user chose “Client + Server”, `_ensure_server_mode_model_ready` verifies that the currently selected Whisper model exists on disk, prompting the download workflow if necessary.
-Cancelling the download causes CtrlSpeak to exit to avoid running in an incomplete state.【F:utils/gui.py†L705-L769】
+Cancelling the download causes CtrlSpeak to exit to avoid running in an incomplete state.【F:utils/gui.py†L1017-L1050】
 5. **Settings persistence** – The selected mode is written to `settings.json` (`%APPDATA%/CtrlSpeak/settings.json` on Windows).
-Future boots will start directly in this mode unless changed manually later.【F:utils/gui.py†L770-L784】【F:utils/config_paths.py†L58-L72】
+Future boots will start directly in this mode unless changed manually later.【F:utils/gui.py†L1051-L1111】【F:utils/config_paths.py†L58-L72】

 ## 3. Automatic Model Preparation on First Launch
 With a mode chosen, CtrlSpeak ensures the default speech model (small) is installed without further input: